ElementsProject/lightning/doc/lightning-setchannelfee.7.md

 *ppm* is an optional value that is added proportionally per-millionths to any routed payment volume in satoshi.
-For example, if ppm is 1,000 and 1,000,000 satoshi is being routed trhough the channel, an proportional fee of 1,000 satoshi is added, resulting in a 0.1% fee.
+For example, if ppm is 1,000 and 1,000,000 satoshi is being routed through the channel, an proportional fee of 1,000 satoshi is added, resulting in a 0.1% fee.
 If the parameter is left out, the global config value will be used again.